vipinpv85/DPDK-Suricata_3.0/README.md

  1. Download the project zip and unzip the contents.
  2. Execute `cd DPDK-Suircata_3.0/suricata-3.0'.
  3. If DPDK enviroment variables (**RTE_TARGET & RTE_SDK**) are present, use `./configure --enable-dpdkintel`
- 4. If DPDK is isntalled as package or custom build directory, use `./configure --enable-dpdkintel --with-libdpdkintel-includes=<path to  dpdk include> --with-libdpdkintel-libraries=<path to dpdk lib>`.
+ 4. If DPDK is installed as package or custom build directory, use `./configure --enable-dpdkintel --with-libdpdkintel-includes=<path to  dpdk include> --with-libdpdkintel-libraries=<path to dpdk lib>`.
  5. Result should be as below

  ```